Everything you need to know about Border Collies

 How to groom a Border Collie

 Border Collies have a double coat with a dense, weather-resistant outer coat and a softer undercoat.
-They’re shed all year, typically shedding more in spring and autumn as they change between winter and summer coats.
+They shed all year, typically more in spring and autumn as they change between winter and summer coats.
 Regular brushing, ideally a few times a week, helps keep their coat in good condition, removes loose hair, and reduces shedding.
-During shedding seasons, more frequent brushing should help reduce the amount of fur flying around the house.
+During shedding seasons, more frequent brushing helps reduce the amount of fur flying around the house.

 You should bathe your Border Collie every few weeks or months to help keep their skin and fur clean and healthy.

-Like any breed, regularly brushing their teeth is important for their overall health.
+Like any breed, regularly cleaning their teeth is important for their overall health.
 Ideally they should have their teeth brushed every day.
 But even just a few times a week helps to keep them healthy.
 You should also clip their claws about once a month to stop them overgrowing or splitting.

 Common Border Collie health problems